polyphony-chat/docs/SPECIFICATION.md

 ### 1.1 Client-Server API

 The Client-Server API is a RESTful API that is used by clients to communicate with the server.
-It is a modification of the Discord v9 API and is completely backwards compatible with it, even if not all endpoints are supported.
-An example of an unsupported endpoint would be the "Super-reactions" endpoint, which are treated as regular reactions by polyproto clients and servers.
+The Client-Server API of polyproto-core is not to be confused with the Client-Server API of polyproto-chat, which is a separate API that is used by users for chat functionality, whereas the Client-Server API of polyproto-core is used for authentication, federation and other administrative tasks.

 #### 1.1.1 Initial authentication

-During the initial authentication (registration) process, a client must provide at least one `KeyPackage`, as well as one "last resort" `KeyPackage` (see [6.1.1 Last resort KeyPackages](#611-last-resort-keypackages)) in addition to the required registration information.
+During the initial authentication (registration) process, a client must provide at least one [`KeyPackage`](#61-keypackages), as well as one ["last resort" `KeyPackage`](#611-last-resort-keypackages) in addition to the required registration information.

 The identity key inside the `LeafNode` of this `KeyPackage` is signed using the home servers' private key, so that home servers act as a certificate authority for their users' keys.